pinoyshaun1991/LiveStyled/README.md

 You are not excepted to add any additional functionality.

-You are free to use any libraries you wish.
+You are free to use any libraries you wish but we recommend not using any framework to demonstrate your object oriented skills.

-Use this as a chance to demonstrate your ability to write clean and functioning code.
+Use this as a chance to demonstrate your ability to write clean object oriented code and respect the REST API standards.

 Please email us your zipped solution.